nureddincuneyd/VehicleCard/README.md

 ## Problems

-- Not set yet because version related error received
+- AutoMapper is not set yet because version related error is received